 Walk amongst giants at a Giant Galapagos Tortoise Reserve

 Did you know the Galapagos Islands were named after the giant tortoises found here?
 It’s near impossible to visit the islands and not go to a reserve to watch them roam wild in the highlands.
 The ranches are the best place to see them although the fences are designed so as not to keep them confined.
 This means you could always stumble across one on the side of the road!

 Look into the Earth at Los Gemelos

 As you drive in from the airport, catch a glimpse of the two giant sinkholes either side of the road.
 If you want a closer look, or to hike around the top, take a taxi or rent a bike.
 A perfect trip to combine with the Giant Tortoise Reserve and lava tunnels.
 Taxi drivers are very experienced at making this a common day tour for around $40.

 Hike up Cerro Crocker

 Take a packed lunch and avoid the crowds for a bit in the mangroves.
 Read more about visiting Laguna de las Ninfas here.

 Surf in the Galapagos Islands

-Search for flamingos at Playa Garrapatero
+Search for flamingoes at Playa Garrapatero

 Scuba dive in some of the most biodiverse waters in the world

 CEDAM International, which in their own words is “a unique, not-for-profit organization dedicated to the preservation and conservation of the marine environment”, named the Galapagos ocean waters as one of the Seven Underwater Wonders of the World.